sub0xdai/boobs-garage/dev-log.md

 - Blog functionality is just placeholders for now, need to add dynamic functionality
 - Will need to do similar for services
 - After this is just testing and cleanup

+## Todo
+### Services
+Primary: "Bob wants to be able to change the prices on the site without contacting the webmaster"
+- Need to implement price update functionality first
+- Service images are secondary but similar to blog implementation
+- Categories can be added if time permits

+### Authentication & Security
+Most Critical:
+- Verify protected routes (required by brief)
+- Test role-based access (admin vs user permissions)
+- Token refresh mechanism (already partially implemented in fetchWithAuth.js)

+Less Critical:
+- Password reset (not mentioned in brief)
+- User profile updates (not specifically required)
+- Admin user management (basic admin exists)